FDA authorizes 1st COVID-19 shots for infants, preschoolers – KION546

 Pfizer’s vaccine for kids younger than 5 is one-tenth of the adult dose.
 Three shots are needed: the first two given three weeks apart and the last at least two months later.

-The vaccines are for children as young as 6 months.
-Moderna next plans to study its shots for babies as young as 3-months-old.
+Both vaccines are for children as young as 6 months.
+Moderna next plans to study its shots for babies as young as 3 months.
 Pfizer has not finalized plans for shots in younger infants.
-A dozen countries, including China, already vaccinate kids under 5.
+A dozen countries, including China, already vaccinate kids under 5, with other brands.

+In the U.S., it remains uncertain how many parents want their youngest vaccinated.
+By some estimates, three-quarters of all children have already been infected.
+And only about 30% of children aged 5 to 11 have been vaccinated since Pfizer’s shots opened to them last November.

 Dr. Beth Ebel, professor of pediatrics at University of Washington in Seattle, said the tot-sized vaccines would be especially welcomed by U.S. parents with children in daycare where outbreaks can sideline parents from jobs, adding to financial strain.